* Threats of further U.S.-China tariffs hit European shares

 The yield on Europe’s benchmark bond, the German 10-year Bund, hit a one-month high of 0.39 percent and U.S. 10-year Treasury yields also hit their highest in a month at 2.90 percent.

 “It’s all that concern investors have about the move from global quantitative easing to global quantitative tightening.
-That fear gets stoked when you have reports such as this,” Psigma Investment Management’s head of investment strategy, Rory McPherson, said.
+That fear gets stoked when you have reports such as this,” Psigma Investment Management’s head of investment strategy, Rory McPherson.

 “The ECB meeting this week will be more in focus now that we’ve had this concern about Japan.”

-The dollar index languished near the two-week low it hit after U.S. President Trump criticised the Federal Reserve’s tightening policy and accused the European Union and China of manipulating their currencies.
+The dollar index meanwhile bounced back, up 0.1 percent from two-week lows hit after U.S. President Trump criticised the Federal Reserve’s tightening policy and accused the European Union and China of manipulating their currencies.